 I do want to point out is that when I say what day it is, I say the nominal number, not the ordinal number (1st, 4th).
 I pause before I say the number so they students have the opportunity to read the number on the calendar.
 If students call out the wrong number, I make it a teachable moment.
 I show the number they called out on the calendar, and talk for a few seconds how the numbers look the same, how they look different and move on.
 I mark an “X” over the number and ask what is happening today.
 Students call out the event or say that it is a “normal day” (no special events happening).

 A linear calendar provides real, meaningful reasons to count!
-If we have an event coming up soon, I poll the class.
+If we have an event coming up soon, students will notice and it’s a meaningful reason to count.
 Students are very inquisitive.
 I will ask or a student will ask “How many days until ___”.
 As a class, we count together to figure out how many more days until the event.

 If it is a new month, I will go over what all the event icons are.
 If we are at the end of a month, we may talk about the name of the next month.
 If a child asks what day of the week it is we will talk about it.
 Sometimes we talk about what we did yesterday if there was an event.